raw-labs/das-jira/README.md

 $ sbt "project docker" "docker:publishLocal"
 ```

-This will create a docker image with the name `das-salesforce`.
+This will create a docker image with the name `das-jira`.

 Then you can run the image with the following command:
 ```bash